yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethod-create.md

 ## Request body
 In the request body, supply a JSON representation of the [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) object.

-The following table shows the properties that are can be set when you create the [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md).
+The following table shows the properties that can be set when you create the [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md).

 |Property|Type|Description|Required|
 |:---|:---|:---|:---|